Sexual repression: Honor killings

 An honor killing is the homicide of a member of a family or social group by other members, due to the perpetrators' belief that the victim has brought shame or dishonor upon the family or community, usually for reasons such as refusing to enter an arranged marriage, being in a relationship that is disapproved by their relatives, having sex outside marriage, becoming the victim of rape, dressing in ways which are deemed inappropriate, or engaging in homosexual relations.
 With regards to honor killings of women, according to a UN Expert Group Meeting that addressed harmful practices against women:

 Same-sex sexual activity

 Homosexual sexual expression is a sensitive topic in many societies.
 As of 2014, same-sex sexual acts are punishable by prison in 70 countries, and in five other countries and in parts of two others, homosexuality is punishable with the death penalty.
-Apart from criminal prosecution, LGBT individuals may also face social stigmatization and serious violence (see violence against LGBT people).
+Apart from criminal prosecution, LGBT individuals may also face social stigmatization and violence.